AnirbanKopty/odw-2023/packages_info.md

 [a programming/Python note: all functions use snake_case; all class objects use camelCase or PascalCase]

 - `timeseries`
     - `TimeSeries`
-        - `fetch_open_data`
     TimeSeries object that has 1D data of GW signal for a particular time segment for a particular detector.
-        Creates a TimeSeries object
+        - `.fetch_open_data`
+        Downloads data directly from https://www.gwosc.org and creates a TimeSeries object.
+        - `.read`
+        reads TimeSeries data from a file
         Has several methods
         - `.plot`
         - `.fft`